Congo protests expose weakness of Kabila's coalition

 They also question whether Congo has the financial and technical capacity to hold the full slate of elections, from local to national, due in the next 19 months.

-At the 2006 and 2011 elections, the 22,000-strong U.N. peacekeeping mission played a significant role in helping to organise the ballot.
+At the 2006 and 2011 elections, the 22,000-strong U.N. peacekeeping mission played a significant role in helping to organize the ballot.

 The election commission has yet to publish a calendar for 2016 elections despite repeated calls from the opposition and international donors to do so.